Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Baselines

 In this section, we describe the implementation details of different baselines.
 All the baselines are designed for structural learning on graphs whose nodes are represented as one feature vector and one coordinate.
 Therefore, for \textbf{block-level} representation, we average the embeddings and the coordinates of the atoms in each block before feeding the graph to the baselines.
 For \textbf{atom-level} representation, each node is represented as the embedding and the coordinate of each atom.
-For fair comparison, the number of layers in each model is set to 3.
+For \textbf{Hierarchical} methods, we first implement message passing on atom-level graphs, then average the embeddings and coordinates within each block before conducting block-level message passing~\citep{jin2022antibody}.
+For fair comparison, the number of layers in each model is set to 3, except MACE and Equiformer, which are quite unstable in training with more than 2 layers.
 We present other hyperparameters in Table~\ref{tab:baselineparam}.

-\paragraph{SchNet}~\citep{schutt2017schnet} We use the implementation in PyTorch Geometric and project the edge feature into the same shape as the distance feature expanded with radial basis functions.
-Then we add the edge feature to the expanded distance feature as the edge attribute for fair comparison across different models.

-\paragraph{DimeNet++}~\citep{gasteiger2020directional, gasteiger2020fast} We use the implementation in PyTorch Geometric .
-Since the spherical basis functions used in DimeNet++ model the angles between any two neighbors of each node, the complexity is much higher than other baselines.
-Therefore, we fail to run atom-level DimeNet++ in the PPA task due to the large number of nodes in atom-level decomposition of proteins.
-Also, the atom-level DimeNet++ in the PLA task need 2 GeForce RTX 2080 Ti GPU for training.

-\paragraph{EGNN}~\citep{satorras2021egnn} We directly use the official open-source codes provided in the original paper of EGNN.

-\paragraph{TorchMD-Net}~\citep{tholke2022torchmd} We directly use the official implementation in the original paper.
-Similar to the adaption of SchNet, we also add the edge feature to the expanded distance for fair comparison.